EmOne/basilisk/docs/source/Support/bskReleaseNotes.rst

 ADDED PYTHON 3 SUPPORT!
 This is a major step for Basilisk.
 Python 2 remains suppored, but is now treated as a depreciated capability.
-It is possible to compile BSK for P3 into a ``dist3`` folder, and for P2 into a ``dist`` folder at the same time.
+It is possible to compile BSK for P3 into a ``build`` folder, and for P2 into a ``dist`` folder at the same time.

 .. raw:: html